AnymouseProphet/SocialistHousing/README.md

 `times.sty` package with the `mtpro2.sty` for math regardless of what math is in the document.

+If you want to use the Times font and Math, use MathTimePro2 for the math font.
+It is the right way to do it, and it many cases it visually looks better.
+Use the free Lite version until you need the additional features of the paid version.
+It really is typographically better than the current CTAN hosted solutions that come bundled in TeXLive et alia.

 ### Space Mono Font

 I am not fond of the Courier font that is used by default when `times.sty` is